-Even risk-tolerant and innovative individuals can be dreamers rather than entrepreneurs if they are unable to make those dreams into reality.
+Even risk-tolerant and innovative individuals can be dreamers rather than entrepreneurs if they are unable to turn their ideas into reality.
 Entrepreneurs have to be able to plan and bring to life enterprises to be worthy of the name.
 Philo Farnsworth, for example, almost single-handedly invented television as we know it today.
 But he was never able turn his pioneering creation into a lasting business.
 He was more innovator than entrepreneur.

-Twenty-First Century entrepreneurs are often recognized for raising huge sums of money from venture capital investors.
-It’s not essential for entrepreneurs to have massive financial backing before beginning new ventures.
+In the tech era, you often hear about entrepreneurs who raised huge sums of money from venture capital investors.
+It’s not essential, though, for entrepreneurs to have massive financial backing before beginning new ventures.
 Sweat equity uses personal labor instead of outside money to create business value.
 Meanwhile, bootstrapping funds expansion with retained profits rather than money borrowed or acquired by selling ownership shares.
 But starting a business always takes some money, even if only from accumulated personal savings or loans from family and friends.